bobwohljb/IntegrationTesting/README.md

 2. Changing the test project source (GitHub, local, etc.)
 3. Adding custom test utilities
 4. Configuring test timeouts and other parameters
+5. Customizing performance metrics collection and reporting

 ## Troubleshooting

 - **Test Failures**: Check the test logs in the `build/reports/tests` directory
 - **IDE Startup Issues**: Verify that the specified IntelliJ IDEA version is compatible
 - **Plugin Loading Problems**: Ensure your plugin is correctly built and compatible with the specified IDE version
+- **Performance Metrics Issues**: Check the metrics CSV files in the `build/reports/metrics` directory

 ## License